Medical questions & health advice by licensed doctors

-"Why does my face break out so bad in the winter?
+"Why does my face break out so bad in the winter?"

 I'm a Twenty Four year old male.
 My face breaks out so bad in the winter, I look like a Meth addict.
 Pretty much every winter my skin gets so dry and starts to peel off around my nose and eye area around my hair line, all over my forehead.
 I wash with tea tree soap and use cooler water, not hot.
 I just do not get it.

 Often, cold air will exacerbate eczema symptoms in people that will not have problems at other times of year.
 As the skin gets more dry due to less humidity in the air, the skin begins to be bothered more and more by the problem.
 Sometimes, this dryness then leads to small infections, as the skin is readily accessible to bacteria that are usually repelled by intact skin, and acne will then become more problematic as well.
 If you have allergies or rough patches of skin in other areas, this also might indicate that you could have eczema.
 Fortunately, there is much that can be done.
 A visit to your primary care doctor to start, or to a dermatologist for definitive care can get you started in the right path with regards to hydrating your skin appropriately or using gentle medical lotions so that your problems are not so prominent.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.